active-logic/debug-chan/Readme.md

+**ALPHA VERSION - A RELEASE WILL BE PROVIDED SOON.**

 # Prolog

-Prolog is an automated logger for C# and Unity:
+Prolog is an automated logger for C# and Unity 3D:
 - Log every function call (with custom exclusions)
 - Display logs interactively
+- Log to file

 Assemblies are instrumented via [Mono.Cecil](https://github.com/jbevain/cecil); sources are not modified.